Top 10 Scenic Roads Loch Lomond

 10miles

 It is possible to drive or cycle around Loch Earn.
 From Lochearnhead, the A85 goes alongside the loch, leaving the National Park boundary just past St Fillans.
-At St Fillans, you can join the South Road that is an unclassified single track road along the southern shores of Loch Earn, providing access to homes and holiday parks.
+At St Fillans, you can join the South Road, an unclassified single-track road along the southern shores of Loch Earn, providing access to homes and holiday parks.
+Pictured below is the busier A-Road alongside the loch.

 South Road, Loch Earn